dominicbeesley/blitter-vhdl-6502/doc/chipset.md

 A program consists of simple instructions as outlined below.
-These can be stored either in SYStem memory in which case the program will execute at roughly 1MHz when sharing cycles with the CPU or 2MHz otherwise; in chip RAM it will run at either 4MHz when sharing with the CPU or 8MHz otherwise.
+These can be stored either in SYStem memory in which case the program will execute at roughly 1MHz when sharing cycles with the CPU or 2MHz otherwise; in chip RAM it will much faster [TODO: table of speeds]

 During blits there may be further slow downs due to cycle sharing, the proposed SYNC/UNSYNC instructions might be used to mitigate this

-Operations
+## Operations
 ==========

 [Items marked * are not yet implemented]